gatling/gatling/src/docs/content/reference/current/general/configuration.md

 Gatling uses a fallback strategy, where:

-**System properties > gatling.conf > gatling-defaults.conf**
+**System properties > `gatling.conf` > gatling-defaults.conf**

-In the bundle packaging, `gatling.conf` is placed in the `conf` directory.
-It serves as an easy-to-edit base: all properties are commented and all values are the defaults.

-In maven/sbt/gradle projects, it must be placed in the `resources`.

-The name of this file can be overriding from a System property named `gatling.conf.file`, eg `-Dgatling.conf.file=gatling-special.conf`.

-`gatling-defaults.conf` is shipped in the gatling-core jar and should not be edited.
+`gatling-defaults.conf` is shipped in the gatling-core jar and must not be edited.

+`gatling.conf` is the default name of the user defined file.
+It's resolved from the ClassLoader, not the filesystem, meaning it must be placed in `src/test/resources` for a maven/gradle/sbt project and in `conf` in the bundle distribution.

+This file can be changed with a System property named `gatling.conf.file`, eg `-Dgatling.conf.file=gatling-special.conf`.
+Again, beware it's loaded from the ClassLoader, not the filesystem, eg:

+* `-Dgatling.conf.file=src/test/resource/gatling-special.conf` is incorrect
+* `-Dgatling.conf.file=gatling-special.conf` where `gatling-special.conf` is placed in `src/test/resource` is correct

+The bundle distribution and the maven/gradle/sbt plugins demo projects contain an easy-to-edit `gatling.conf` file with all the available properties commented with the default values.

 If you want to override default values, you have two possibilities: